A complete framework for Duke Elder exam preparation

 Peadiatric Leukocoria

 Paediatric leukocoria is a white pupil or absence of a red reflex during the examination.
 It can be caused by: congenital cataract, retinoblastoma, persistent fetal vasculature, retinopathy of prematurity, Coats disease, and toxocariasis.
-The conditions that are not covered on this page a reviewed elsewhere.
+The conditions that are not covered on this page are reviewed elsewhere.

 Retinoblastoma